Multi-Sensory HMI for Human-Centric Industrial Digital Twins: A 6G Vision of Future Industry: Digital Twin for 6G-Empowered I4.0

 \subsubsection{From robots to cobots}

-where traditional robotic systems that based on the command-and-control logos will be revolutionized into ``cobots'' with new symbiotic relations - not only among the cobots each other, but also between the cobots and humans.
-This will allow cobot systems to perform complex tasks in a collaborative and cognitive fashion.
-In the consumer electronics market, consumer cobots are expected to better understand and serve the human needs than the off-the-shelf robots today; combined with the emerging AI-as-a-Service promised by 6G, personal AI agents that accompany with humans as autonomous working assistants or even equal partners are appearing no more out of reach.
+differing from traditional robotic systems that are based on the command-and-control logos, future collaborative robots, a.k.a. ``cobots'', shall have relations not only with each other but also with humans.
+This new symbiotic relation will allow cobot systems to perform complex tasks in a collaborative and cognitive fashion.
+In the consumer electronics market, companion cobots are expected to better understand and serve the human needs than the off-the-shelf robots today; combined with the emerging AI-as-a-Service (AIaaS)~\cite{lins2021artificial}, personal AI agents that accompany with humans as autonomous working assistants or even equal partners are appearing no more out of reach.
 In the industrial environment, the flexible and intelligent collaboration among cobots and humans exhibits to us a bright prospect of flexible manufacturing.
+However, between this ambition and the state of the art, there is still a wide technical gap of unperceivable sensing and wireless AIaaS remaining open.